Overview

 Quantexa News API can be accessed in many ways.
 It can either be accessed via programming languages like Python, JS, command cURL, or any other language that supports HTTP method calls or even via development platforms like Postman, but all the HTTP API calls must be encoded in URL no matter the language or platform used.

 The following examples show how queries can be properly encoded.
-These examples are useful in case debugging is needed.

 Requests library

-Below are the parameters in a dictionary object that can be passed as parameters on GET requests function.
+Below are the parameters in a dictionary object that can be passed as parameters on the GET requests function.

 params = {